 - Pour the water from the container and remove the tofu.

 - Slice the tofu in half or thirds.

 - Lay several paper towels on a plate or in a container and place the slices on top.

 - Cover the slices with several more paper towels.
-I’ve also wrapped the tofu in layers of newspaper on top of the paper towels.

 - Place a plate or baking sheet on top.

 - Place something moderately heavy on the plate, a couple of heavy books or a can of tomatoes are great options.